 Business owners owe a legal duty to customers and others lawfully on their premises to maintain the premises in a reasonably safe condition.
 If you have been injured as a result of the negligence of a property owner, contact us.

-Things You Should Do When You’ve Been Injured
+Premises Liability-Things You Should Do When You’ve Been Injured

 As is true with any type of injury, it is necessary that there be prompt and thorough investigation.
-In regards to injury claims resulting on premises owned by a third party, that is especially important.
+In regards to injury claims occurring on premises owned by a third party, that is especially important.
 These steps may be warranted:

 - Prompt examination by safety engineers and other specialists may be necessary